aptech/docs/docs/CR-dbSetConnectOptions.rst

         CLIENT_IGNORE_SPACE=1");

     if not dbOpen();

-        // clears the connect option string
+        // Clears the connect option string
         dbSetConnectOptions(db_id, "");
-        ...

     endif;

 ::